 About Military & Veterans Affairs

-"Military & Veterans Affairs is responsible for all military recruiting, retention, and community efforts within the university.
-Our goal is to create a military-supportive environment where servicemembers, veterans, and spouses can achieve their academic, professional, personal and spiritual goals."
+"Military & Veterans Affairs is responsible for all military student recruiting, retention, and community efforts within the university.
+Our goal is to create a military-supportive environment where our student servicemembers, veterans, and family members can achieve their academic, transitional, and spiritual goals."